tcgproxywiki/tcgproxywiki.github.io/content.en/hardware/laminator/_index.md

     Wait before starting the next page so the rollers can heat up again

 5. ## Second pass (optional)
-    Run the cards back through once cut.
-This way they get more of the heat actually applied to the laminate before all the heat runs out.
+    Run the sheet back through.
 {{% /steps %}}